-On, March 27, 2012, the Corporation of the Municipality of South Bruce expressed interest in learning more about the Nuclear Waste Management Organization (NWMO) site selection process to find an informed and willing community to host a deep geological repository for Canada's used nuclear fuel (NWMO, 2010).
-This report summarizes the findings of an initial screening, conducted by AECOM (2012), to evaluate the potential suitability of the Municipality of South Bruce against five screening criteria using readily available information.
-The purpose of the initial screening is to identify whether there are any obvious conditions that would exclude the Municipality of South Bruce from further consideration in the site selection process.
-The initial screening focused on the areas within the boundaries of the Municipality of South Bruce.
-Areas within neighbouring municipalities were not included in the initial screening.
+On April 16, 2012, the Corporation of the Township of Huron-Kinloss expressed interest in learning more about the Nuclear Waste Management Organization (NWMO) site selection process to find an informed and willing community to host a deep geological repository for Canada's used nuclear fuel (NWMO, 2010).
+This report summarizes the findings of an initial screening, conducted by AECOM (2012), to evaluate the potential suitability of the Township of Huron-Kinloss against five screening criteria using readily available information.
+The purpose of the initial screening is to identify whether there are any obvious conditions that would exclude the Township of Huron-Kinloss from further consideration in the site selection process.
+At the request of the Township of Huron-Kinloss Council, the area west of Highway 21 was not included in the initial screening.
+The Council expects future development will likely occur along the lakeshore and wishes to provide future councils with the full range of development options for this area.
+Areas within neighbouring municipalities were also not included in the initial screening.

-The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Municipality of South Bruce from being further considered in the NWMO site selection process.
-The initial screening indicates that there are geological formations within the boundaries of the Municipality that are potentially suitable for safely hosting a deep geological repository.
-Potentially suitable host formations include the Upper Ordovician shale and limestone units that comprise the geology of the Municipality at typical repository depths.
+The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Township of Huron-Kinloss from being further considered in the NWMO site selection process.
+The initial screening indicates that there are geological formations within the boundaries of the Township that are potentially suitable for safely hosting a deep geological repository.
+Potentially suitable host formations include the Upper Ordovician shale and limestone units that comprise the geology of the Township at typical repository depths.

-It is important to note that the intent of this initial screening is not to confirm the suitability of the Municipality of South Bruce to host a deep geological repository, but rather to provide early feedback on whether there are known reasons to exclude it from further consideration.
-Should the community of South Bruce remain interested in continuing with the site selection process, more detailed studies would be required to confirm and demonstrate whether the Municipality of South Bruce contains sites that can safely contain and isolate used nuclear fuel.
+It is important to note that the intent of this initial screening is not to confirm the suitability of the Township of Huron-Kinloss to host a deep geological repository, but rather to provide early feedback on whether there are known reasons to exclude it from further consideration.
+Should the community of Huron-Kinloss remain interested in continuing with the site selection process, more detailed studies would be required to confirm and demonstrate whether the Township of Huron-Kinloss contains sites that can safely contain and isolate used nuclear fuel.
 The process for identifying an informed and willing host community for a deep geological repository for Canada's used nuclear fuel is designed to ensure, above all, that the site which is selected is safe and secure for people and the environment, now and in the future.